haclark30/haclark30.github.io/resume.md

 - Responsible for the availability of production systems and applications, including customer-facing websites, business-to-business APIs, and internal desktop applications.
 -
-- Automated manual website testing process using Python and Selenium.
+- Automated a manual website testing process using Python and Selenium.

 **Library Technology Group, University of Wisconsin - Madison**
 IT Help Desk Technician